-Tiny Montana school to be among first in US to reopen
+Tiny Montana school to be among first in U.S. to reopen

 “We ride that seesaw everyday — is it a good idea?”
 Lower said.
 “We’re not taking this lightly.
 We don’t want people to think we’re being irresponsible by making this choice.
 We’re trying to do what we feel is in the best interest of the students.”

-Lower said the main advantages Willow Creek school has is its small student size and it’s relatively large two-story schoolhouse.
+Lower said the main advantages Willow Creek school has is its small student size and its relatively large two-story schoolhouse.
 If all 56 students had planned to come back, the school might not have reopened.
 But an estimated one-quarter of students plan to continue their studies from home, she said.

 Forty-five states and the District of Columbia have ordered or recommended closures for the rest of the year, according to data collected by the publication Education Week.
 Four others have closure orders that expire this month.